Migration & Visas

 You can meet the Australian Study Requirement with more than one course but you should get advice first before you apply for the visa if you applying with multiple courses.

-You also need to have spent at least 16 calendar months physically studying in Australia, not including orientation.
+You also need to have spent at least 16 calendar months physically studying in Australia, not including orientation periods.
 The 16 months starts from the first day of classes and ends when your course is officially completed - meaning when your exam and assessment results are released and the university has confirmed you have met the requirements for your degree.

 What are the other requirements for this visa?